zedif/julia-introduction/episodes/02-classification.md

 ## High-Level

-Julia is a high-level language, that is, it abstract away the details of the hardware that runs software written in the language.
+Julia is a high-level language, that is, it abstracts away the details of the hardware that runs software written in the language.
 Other high-level languages are, for example, Java and Python.